Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Results

 In Fig~\ref{fig:results_linear_frequency} \subref{subfig:nre_16_missing_linear}- \subref{subfig:nre_32_missing_linear}- \subref{subfig:nre_48_missing_linear} we present results showing the $\mathrm{NRE}$ averaged over all $|\mathcal{S}_\mathrm{test}|$ sources, when considering an irregular array of $L=48,32$ and $16$ secondary sources.
 The $\mathrm{CNN}$ achieves the best $\mathrm{NRE}$ over the whole range of considered frequencies in all cases, both with respect to the $\mathrm{MR}$ and $\mathrm{PM}$ techniques, where the latter shows also a higher irregularity.
+When comparing the $\mathrm{cnn}$ with respect to the linear optimizers-based $\mathrm{AWFS}$ and $\mathrm{AMR}$ methods, the former still obtains better performances in all scenarios, however the gap in performances diminishes together with the number of active loudspeakers, being almost indistinguishable for $L=16$.
 As expected, fewer are the active secondary sources, higher is the error.

 In Fig~\ref{fig:results_linear_frequency} \subref{subfig:ssim_16_missing_linear}- \subref{subfig:ssim_32_missing_linear}- \subref{subfig:ssim_48_missing_linear} we present results showing the $\mathrm{SSIM}$ averaged over all $|\mathcal{S}_\mathrm{test}|$ sources, when considering an irregular array of $L=48,~32$ and $16$ sources, respectively.
 For $L=48$ the results are more or less similar for all methods, $\mathrm{CNN}$ is worse at the lowest frequencies, while slightly better at the higher ones.
-In the case of $L=32$ the $\mathrm{SSIM}$ curves are similar for $\mathrm{MR}$ and $\mathrm{PM}$, while $\mathrm{CNN}$ shows a low peak around $1000~\mathrm{Hz}$, coherently with the $\mathrm{NMSE}$ error peak at $1000~\mathrm{Hz}$.
-This is due to the fact that simulations refer to a single irregular setup configuration that causes more higher reproduction error at specific frequency.
-Finally, In the case of $L=16$ the $\mathrm{SSIM}$ is comparable for all considered methods, $\mathrm{CNN}$ behaves slightly worse around $500-1000~\mathrm{Hz}$, but becomes steady at higher frequencies.
+In the case of $L=32$ the $\mathrm{SSIM}$ curves are similar for most methods except for $\mathrm{CNN}$ which obtains slightly lower results below $600~\mathrm{Hz}$, but performs better than the other methods for higher frequency values.
+Finally, In the case of $L=16$ the $\mathrm{SSIM}$ is comparable for all considered methods, with $\mathrm{CNN}$ obtaining slightly better results over $600~\mathrm{Hz}$.